-The 2018 WMO ozone assessment includes a review of this issue, and consistent with the introduction of our paper, the ozone assessment concludes that "interannual variability in springtime Antarctic and Arctic ozone may be important for surface climate, but work remains to better quantify this connection." and also that "future work is needed to evaluate whether differences in the ozone forcings, as well as other inter-model differences, among the various studies has contributed to the range of conclusions."
-The ozone assessment is the closest document the ozone community produces that is intended to reflect the current scientific consensus, and it clearly indicates that this issue is not settled and deserves revisiting.
-These statements are quoted from the fifth order draft from July 2018, i.e. after all scientific reviews had already been completed.
+The full report has not yet been published, but it should be coming out very soon.
+The fifth order draft from July 2018, i.e. after all scientific reviews had already been completed, includes statements such as "interannual variability in springtime Antarctic and Arctic ozone may be important for surface climate, but work remains to better quantify this connection." and also that "future work is needed to evaluate whether differences in the ozone forcings, as well as other inter-model differences, among the various studies has contributed to the range of conclusions."

-That being said, we plan to separately consider interannual variability in the depleted, recovering, and super-recovered states in our revised manuscript, but our preliminary analysis indicates that all results in this paper are valid if one considers just the historical depleted period, and differences among the three periods are minor (though see the figures in response to comment 3 below).
+That being said, we will separately consider interannual variability in the depleted, recovering, and super-recovered states in our revised manuscript, but our analysis indicates that all results in this paper are valid if one considers just the historical depleted period, and differences among the three periods are minor (though see the figures in response to comment 3 below).